maxmalkin/rust-system-monitor/README.md

 A basic system monitor in Rust, as a project to learn system level programming and realtime programming.

-- uses `sysinfo` package to fetch system info.
+- `sysinfo` package to fetch system info.
-- uses `std thread` and `Duration` to manage realtime updates and threads.
+- `std thread` and `Duration` to manage realtime updates and threads.
+- `crossterm` for terminal cursor positioning.